Types of Copywriting Specialties Companies

 11. Technical Writing

-Technical writers create process and procedure manuals as well as white papers, ebooks, and website content.
+Technical writers create process and procedure manuals as well as white papers, e-books, and website content related to technical articles.

 You’re writing technical content for those who may be in the same field but require content in an easier-to-read style.
 That’s where you work with your client to find the voice they want to use to sound authoritative but not too technical for their audience.